DerZanael/PHP-Registration-Login/readme.md

 # A tutorial for PHP registration/login
-This tutorial aims to teach you how to build a complete registration and login system in basic php with build-in sessions.
+This tutorial aims to teach you how to build a complete registration and login system in basic php with built-in sessions.

 We well go over the **database creation**, how to interact with it, store and retrieve data to manipulate an user record, how forms work in html and php, and how to store information in the php sessions.

 ## Preresquites
-This tutorial will use php7.x (actually 7.4) syntax, and I've been using mysql for my database (more on that later).
+This tutorial will use php7.x (actually 7.4) syntax, and I've been using mariadb for my database (more on that later).

 We're not going to use available 3rd-party libraries that you would find with composer and frameworks, but I will give some advices on how to get started on those in a later chapter.